 - The skin of cocaine users can also appear atrophic, hypopigmented or hyperpigmented.

 Intravenous heroin use

-- Heroin users present with ‘track marks’ (linear, cord-like scars along a vascular distribution) from needling.
+- Heroin users present with ‘track marks’ (linear, cord-like scars following a vascular distribution) from needling.

-- Cutaneous nodules, ulcers, panniculitis, skin infections related to intravenous drug use [link to skin infections in IV drug users] and dermal hardening are all associated with intravenous heroin use.
+- Cutaneous nodules, ulcers, panniculitis, skin infections related to intravenous drug use and dermal hardening are all associated with intravenous heroin use.

 - ‘Soot tattoo’ — the darkening of the skin from injecting heroin mixed with debris — is also seen in heroin users.

 Pruritus (itch) can originate from anywhere in the nervous system.
 Examples of conditions associated with neuropathic itch include: